 One way you can help promote an ethical culture at OSU is to report suspected wrongdoing or breaches of ethical conduct.
 The university has contracted with EthicsPoint, an independent, third party vendor, to provide a confidential and anonymous telephone and internet system for reporting any concerns.

-All reports made through this system will be reviewed by the office, an independent unit, and investigated by the appropriate office.
+All reports made through this system will be reviewed by the Office of Audit, Risk and Compliance and then investigated by the appropriate office.

 You may also make a report by email, telephone, US mail, campus mail or stop by in person:

 Campus Location: Office of Audit, Risk and Compliance, Oregon State University, Kerr Administration Building, 2nd Floor, Corvallis, OR 97331

 US Mail: Chief Audit, Risk and Compliance Executive, 240 Kerr Administration Building, Oregon State University, Corvallis, OR 97331

 Campus mail: Office of Audit, Risk and Compliance, 240 KAd